PLACE empty homes loan scheme

 Loan to Let: This loan is repayable within 5 years of the dated Loan Facility Agreement, or upon the future sale of the property (whichever is the sooner).

 If the loan is to convert a property into multiple units and there is a disposal of one or more units then the applicant must repay the lesser amount of either the gross sale proceeds or the amount of loan outstanding.
 If after this there are still monies outstanding on the loan, then the applicant must repay this on whichever occurs the earlier of either the disposal of the final unit or the relevant date set out in Loan Facility Agreement.

 The loans are interest free providing there is no default on the loan agreement.

 Loan to let example

-Mr Jones borrows £I50,000 to renovate a large house and convert it into six flats.
+Mr Jones borrows £150,000 to renovate a large house and convert it into six flats.
 On entering into the Loan Facility Agreement, Mr Jones intends to let the flats out to tenants once the works are completed.
-The works complete on the Ist April 20I4 and soon afterwards Mr Jones begins to let all the flats out to tenants.
-However, after a while, he decides that he no longer wants to let out all of the flats.
-Therefore, he sells one of the flats on the Ist August 20I4 for £I00,000.
-On completion of that sale Mr Jones must repay £I00,000 to the council.
+The works complete on 1 April 2014 and soon afterwards Mr Jones begins to let all the flats out to tenants.

-Mr Jones then sells another flat on the Ist Jan 20I5 for £II0,000.
+Mr Jones then sells another flat on 1 January 2015 for £110,000.
 On completion of that sale Mr Jones must repay £50,000 to the Local Authority.
 If Mr Jones had not sold the second flat, but had continued to rent it and the remaining properties out, he would have had to pay the £50,000 within 5 years from the date of the loan approval.